micschwarz/easyText/README.md

 ### Development with live test

+1. Install Plugin
-1. Open Blender Config folder <br/>
+2. Open Blender Config folder <br/>
    (On Windows it's `USER_DIR\AppData\Roaming\Blender Foundation\Blender\BLENDER_VERSION\`)
-2. Open Script Location `\scripts\addons\easyText_0_6` in your IDE
+3. Open Script Location `\scripts\addons\easyText_0_6` in your IDE
-3. After chance hit `F8` in Blender to reload all plugins
+4. After chance hit `F8` in Blender to reload all plugins

-Tip: For console drag the 3D Viewport Border from the top a little down
+_Tip: For console drag the 3D Viewport Border from the top a little down_

 ## Versioning